-A survey by the LIFE Foundation shows that 93 percent of Americans think it’s important for most people to have a life insurance policy, yet almost half of those surveyed said they don’t have enough coverage.
+According to a LIFE Foundation survey, 93 percent of Americans believe it is important for most people to have life insurance, but nearly half of those polled said they do not have enough coverage.

-Many people think of premature death as unpleasant to think about and unlikely to happen.
-But securing a life insurance policy when you are young and healthy can offer the opportunity for better rates and, ultimately, greater coverage.
+Many people believe that premature death is unpleasant to contemplate and unlikely to occur.
+However, obtaining a life insurance policy when you are young and healthy can provide you with better rates and, ultimately, greater coverage.

-Also, the time and effort required for a person to find information about life insurance seems to prevent them from doing so.
-Life insurance calculators are available to assess your needs which can save you time.
-Some shy away from life insurance because of medical conditions that they do not want to discuss.
-However, there are policies available without an initial physical exam (though the cost may be higher).
+Furthermore, the time and effort required to find information about life insurance appear to deter people from doing so.
+There are life insurance calculators available to help you assess your needs, which can save you time.
+Some people avoid buying life insurance because they are embarrassed about their medical conditions.
+However, there are policies available that do not require an initial physical exam (though the cost may be higher).

-Some people think of insurance premiums as losses and don’t see the future gain of a life insurance policy.
-Another reason is that people focus on home, auto and health insurance and figure they can’t afford life insurance.
+Some people regard insurance premiums as losses and fail to see the long-term benefits of a life insurance policy.
+Another reason is that people are preoccupied with home, auto, and health insurance and believe they cannot afford life insurance.

-The irony is that every day there are more people facing retirement who are going to need financial assistance.
-According to an article in the Associated Press, more than 10,000 Baby Boomers a day will turn 65.
-This pattern will continue for the next 19 years.
+The irony is that more people are approaching retirement age and will require financial assistance.
+According to the Associated Press, more than 10,000 Baby Boomers will turn 65 every day.
+This pattern is expected to continue for the next 19 years.

-Life insurance can also help families cover future obligations like money for college tuition.
-But experts say there are other benefits to consider.
+Life insurance can also assist families in meeting future obligations such as college tuition.
+However, experts say there are other advantages to consider.

-“The death benefit of a life insurance policy provides the peace of mind that you can spend assets in your retirement, knowing you have the proceeds from your life insurance policy to provide a legacy to your heirs,” said Angie Rinock, spokesperson for State Farm Insurance.
+“The death benefit of a life insurance policy provides peace of mind that you can spend assets in retirement knowing you have the proceeds from your life insurance policy to provide a legacy to your heirs,” said Angie Rinock, spokesperson for State Farm Insurance.

-The best course of action is to read up about the range of benefits a life insurance policy can provide.
+The best course of action is to educate yourself on the various benefits that a life insurance policy can provide.

-In fact, the survey found that 58 percent haven’t purchased a policy because they say it is too expensive.
-Twenty-three percent said they just haven’t found the time to get insurance and 22 percent said they don’t know enough about life insurance to make a purchase.
+According to the survey, 58 percent have not purchased a policy because they believe it is too expensive.
+23 percent said they simply haven’t found the time to get insurance, and 22 percent said they don’t know enough about life insurance to buy it.

-“No one wants to gamble with their family’s financial future, but that’s essentially what people are doing when they don’t buy life insurance coverage that they know they need to protect their loved ones,” said Marvin H. Feldman, CLU, ChFC, RFC, president and CEO of the LIFE Foundation.
-“If you’re one of the millions of Americans who lacks adequate life insurance protection, it’s time to stop making excuses and buy life insurance while you still have the chance.”
+“No one wants to bet their family’s financial future,” said Marvin H. Feldman, CLU, ChFC, RFC, president and CEO of the LIFE Foundation.
+“If you’re one of the millions of Americans who don’t have enough life insurance, it’s time to stop making excuses and buy life insurance while you still can.”